Is THCA Legal in Tennessee?

 Is THCA flower legal in Tennessee in 2026?

-Generally no. Public Chapter 526 classifies THCA above 0.3% dry weight as marijuana.
-Limited inventory at TDA-licensed retailers may be sold through June 30, 2026 under the industry settlement.
+No. Public Chapter 526 classifies THCA above 0.3% dry weight as marijuana, and the legacy sales window at TDA-licensed retailers ended June 30, 2026.

 Why did oversight move from Agriculture to ABC?